Dance BA (Hons)

 What you will study

-By the time you graduate you'll have gained real-life experience and skills of what it is linked to working in the dance industry and completed projects that will help kick-start your career.
+By the time you graduate you'll have gained real-life experience of the dance industry, and developed skills for working in it.
+You will have completed projects that will help kick-start your career.
 You will do this through learning, making, performing, watching, and discussing dances in new ways, using eye-opening perspectives and developing your professional and employability skills.

 As you progress, you will work on projects that draw together different strands of your learning.
 Across the three years of the course, you will have increasing independence in the design and delivery of these projects.